 Where to stay in Salta

-- Luxury: Hotel Legado Mítico is a delightful townhouse filled with leather armchairs, cowhide rugs and antiques.
-This cozy hotel epitomises stereotypical northwest Argentina, but in a sophisticated way.
-Check rates and make a booking at Booking.com or HotelsCombined
+Luxury: (⭐ 9.3) Hotel Legado Mítico is a delightful townhouse filled with leather armchairs, cowhide rugs and antiques.
+This cosy hotel epitomises stereotypical northwest Argentina, but in a sophisticated way.

-- Mid-range: Design Suites Salta (where we stayed) is a modern hotel with spacious bedrooms.
+Mid-range: (⭐ 8.0) Design Suites Salta (where we stayed) is a modern hotel with spacious bedrooms.
 It’s located within walking distance of the main area of the city.
-Book your stay at Design Suites Salta today on Booking.com or HotelsCombined

 Where to stay in Purmamarca

-- Luxury: Located at the foothills of the Cerro de los Siete Colores, El Manantial del Silencio is designed like an old estancia.
+Luxury: (⭐ 8.7) Located at the foothills of the Cerro de los Siete Colores, El Manantial del Silencio is designed like an old estancia.
 Rooms are decked out with wrought-iron beds and terracotta tiled-floors.
-Check the latest rates on Booking.com

-- Mid-range: The views of the surrounding mountains are the drawcard of Huaira Huasi, a collection of terracotta-coloured adobe buildings.
-Book your room online at Booking.com or HotelsCombined
+Mid-range: (⭐ 8.8) The views of the surrounding mountains are the drawcard of Huaira Huasi, a collection of terracotta-coloured adobe buildings.

-- Budget: The rooms at La Valentina are small, but you won’t spend much time in there when you can be outside admiring the views of the Cierro de los Siete Colores from the patio.
-Check prices on Booking.com
+Budget: (⭐ 9.0) The rooms at La Valentina may be small, but you won’t spend much time in there when you can be outside admiring the views of the Cierro de los Siete Colores from the patio.

 Where to stay in Cafayate